berteh/ScribusGenerator/README.md

 ![Illustration: Scribus File for Generator](pic/SG-01.png)

 If you wish to generate one page (or many) for each data entry you're done, congratulations !
-If you would rather display many data entries on a single page simply add the text ``%SG_NEXT-RECORD%`` **before each entry but the first**: ScribusGenerator will automatically load the new data record as soon as it detects this token.
+If you would rather display many data entries on a single page simply add the text ``%SG_NEXT-RECORD%`` **before each entry but the first**: ScribusGenerator will automatically load the new data record as soon as it detects this token, see the [dedicated documentation page](https://github.com/berteh/ScribusGenerator/wiki/How-to-use-%25SG_NEXT-RECORD%25).

 ### Create your (csv) Data File